amix/vimrc/README.md

     source ~/.bashrc

+Now make sure it loads the .bashrc on login

+    vim ~/.bash_profile

+add the following line:

+    source "$HOME/.bashrc"

+Save and close the file.
 Now check if everything is all good:

     tput colors